Napoleonic Wars Online

 1.2.
 NWOL also contains states.
 At the start of the game, each major and minor nation except for France contain one state; thus, Prussia and Holland are both nations and states.
 Each fragmented nation is divided into more than one state.
 For example, Bavaria and Mecklenberg may be states within the German nation, and Venice and Sardinia may be states within the Italian nation.
 France contains the French state and the Bourbon French state.

 1.3.
 France may create revolutionary states that are paired with existing states in minor and fragmented nations.
 Example: France may create a Revolutionary Holland state or a Revolutionary Sachsen state.
 To create a revolutionary state that is paired with an existing minor nation state, France must be hostile to that state and control one-third or more of the nation's cities.
+Revolutionary states may only be created between seasons, not during campaigns.
 To create a revolutionary state that is paired with a state in a fragmented nation, France must be hostile to that state and control one-third or more of the cities that that state owns permanently.
-France must then ask the GA to create the state, must transfer one or more cities to it, and must provide one player (not necessarily a French citizen) to transfer to it and serve as its monarch.
-The French monarch may serve as the monarch of the revolutionary state if he wishes; otherwise the GA must approve the identity of the monarch.
+France must then post to the Diplomatic Record, announcing that it is creating the state and the city or cities it will transfer to the new state.
+It must do this at least 48 hours before the deadline for the pending turn.
+It must then contact the GAs and provide the name of the player (not necessarily a French citizen) to serve as its monarch.
+The French monarch may serve as the monarch of the revolutionary state if he wishes; otherwise the GAs must approve the identity of the monarch.
+The new player can change his citizenship or retain his French citizenship as s/he prefers, unless s/he is serving as monarch of a non-Revolutionary state, in which case s/he must retain the citizenship of that state.
 One player may be the monarch of more than one revolutionary state.
-Revolutionary states may only be created between seasons, not during campaigns.
+When Revolutionary states are created they are neutral to all other states.
+If they wish to declare war or form alliances, they must follow the same procedures for doing so as other states.
+Other nations may declare war on the Revolutionary state on the turn it is created (but not on any later turn) without the usual 48 hour lead time required.

-1.5.
+1.6.
 Each player of NWOL is a citizen of one state.
-It will be possible for a limited number of players to change states during the course of the game; frequent changes of state will not be possible.
+It will be possible for a limited number of players to change states during the course of a game; frequent changes of state will not be possible.
 Players changing states are required to keep confidential all confidential information learned in the service of the former state while playing for the new one.
 A player is not limited to serving with the armies and fleets of that state, but may serve in the armies or fleets of any state in the game.
+On a player's position reports, units and ships will show red, blue, or gray depending whether they are allied with, hostile to, or neutral to the player's home state.
+A player who is commanding units for another state may request that his position reports instead show units as red, blue, or gray depending whether they are allied with, hostile to, or neutral to the state for which he is commanding.
+If so, he will show on the census as a citizen of his home state but playing for the other state.
+Contact the GAs with such requests.
+A player may also command units and ships for another state and continue to see the colors determined by his home state.

 2. Government of States